-Learning a language isn’t a one-and-done experience, and that’s as true for programming languages as any other.
-Whether you’re new to Python or want to polish your skills, consistent practice can make a huge difference to your fluency.
-Unlike other languages, you can’t just hop on a plane and start chatting with native speakers.
-But there are a few things you can do to add regular practice to your routine and improve your Python skills.
+Learning a foreign language isn’t a one-and-done experience and that’s true for programming languages as well.
+Whether you’re new to Python or want to polish your skills, consistent practice can seriously impact your fluency.
+Unlike other languages, you can’t just hop on a plane and start chatting with native speakers, but there are a few things you can do to add regular practice to your routine and improve your Python skills.

 Just in case you’re brand new to programming…what even is Python anyway?

-Python is commonly touted as the more beginner-friendly programming language.
-It can be used in web development, task management and automation, design, AI and machine learning, and data analysis.
+Commonly touted as the more beginner-friendly programming language, Python can be used in web development, task management and automation, design, AI and machine learning, and data analysis.
 It’s an open-source language with a thriving online community and countless applications.

 It’s a perfect choice for those just starting out in their web development careers, as it’s such a flexible tool to have in your kit, it’s easy to learn, and there are plenty of beginner-friendly projects to help you improve.

-If you don’t already have Python on your computer, download it from Python.org.
-Decide which code editor or integrated development environment (IDE) to use.
+If you don’t already have Python on your computer, download it from Python.org and decide which code editor or integrated development environment (IDE) to use.
 Some IDEs that work in Python include Pydev, Pycharm, Sublime Text, and Visual Studio.

 It’s possible to find online platforms where you can practice Python without installing it on your computer.
 You can use browser labs, some of which are mobile-friendly.
 Coding on smartphones isn’t easy, and you shouldn’t rely on it.
 However, depending on your circumstances, you can use it for practice.